ModelEarth/community/README.md

 1. Create and update scripts that pull data and pre-process into csv and json files for [industry zip code searches](industries/) and [local commodity searchs](/localsite/info/data/).

-1. Work with the [USEEIO API](https://github.com/usepa/useeio_api/wiki/Use-the-API) and update [Input-Output charts](https://github.com/USEPA/useeio-widgets).
-Widgets are loaded from JSON files generated from our [API endpoints](https://s3.amazonaws.com/useeio-api-go-swagger-staging/index.html) on AWS <!-- also https://smmtool.app.cloud.gov/ -->for Goods & Services demand vectors (Food System and Full System).
+1. Work with the [USEEIO API](https://github.com/usepa/useeio_api/wiki/Use-the-API) and update [Input-Output charts](../io/charts/).
+Widgets are loaded from JSON files generated from the [USEEIO API endpoints](https://s3.amazonaws.com/useeio-api-go-swagger-staging/index.html) on AWS <!-- also https://smmtool.app.cloud.gov/ -->for Goods & Services demand vectors (Food System and Full System).

 1. Update [Django Census Reporter](resources/censusreporter) by staring with the Python 3 Wazimap [fork](resources/censusreporter) used in Africa and India.
 Integrate US demographic data from Python 2 version.
 Set up Docker to [deploy to Heroku](https://github.com/datamade/how-to/blob/master/heroku/deploy-a-django-app.md) using a [containerization template](https://github.com/datamade/how-to/tree/master/docker/templates).
 Learn more [about using Heroku or AWS](https://datamade.us/blog/why-were-switching-to-heroku/).